 Five-time NBA champion.
 Two-time Finals MVP.
 Three-time Gold Medalist.
 2007-08 NBA MVP.
 18-time All-Star.
 15-time All-NBA.
 12-time All-Defensive Team.
 Two-time scoring champion.
 Four-time All-Star Game MVP.
 1997 Slam Dunk Champion.
 1996-97 All-Rookie Team.

-In memoriam of the late Kobe Bryant, we take a look at 10 of the best moments from his illustrious career.
+As the late, great Kobe Bryant is set for his enshrinement into the Naismith Basketball Hall of Fame this weekend, we take a look at 10 of the best moments from his illustrious career.

 In chronological order...